 Amendments adopted were: Fee for joining association, \$10; for the use of the recreational facilities of the association, \$10; membership in the association being requisite for those desiring to use the tennis courts, etc. A fee of \$10 will be charged for the use of the Clubhouse to all organizations not affiliated with the association.

-The Beautiful Home of Mr. and Mrs. Lytle J. Hunter 43 Greenway Terraces.
+The Beautiful Home of Mr. and Mrs. Lytle J. Hunter 43 Greenway Terraces to the improvement of educational methods.

 LINCOLN SCHOOL HEAD TO LECTURE HERE